 - How much do you know about cycling and the law in the UK?
 Take this quiz to test your knowledge.

 - Eight ways to use Strava to become a better parkrunner.
 Even if there’s no parkrun near to where you live, you might be able to apply some of these points to any regular runs or races that you do.

 - This woman is the most stylish athlete right now.
 I can’t say that I like all of Maggie Vessey’s outfits, but they are certainly striking.
 I’d love to have her figure and be able to wear clothing like it.
-It’ll be interesting to see whether the increased attention based on her looks has any influenced on her success as a runner – if the crowd gets behind her then it may help with motivation.
+It’ll be interesting to see whether the increased attention based on her looks has any influence on her success as a runner.
+If the crowd gets behind her then it may help with motivation.
 What are your thoughts?